sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 OpenID Providers SHOULD accept request objects by reference using the `request_uri` parameter.

-Both of these methods allow for clients to create a request that is protected from tampering through the browser, allowing for a higher security mode of operation for clients and applications that require it.
+Both of these methods allow for Clients to create a request that is protected from tampering through the browser, allowing for a higher security mode of operation for Clients and applications that require it.
 Clients are not required to use request objects, but OpenID Providers are required to support requests using them.